DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Background and Related Work

-\sidistoryline{Controllable generation with Autoregressive models} \paragraph{Controllable Generation with Autoregressive Models} There are multiple paradigms to achieve controllable generation with autoregressive models.
+\sidistoryline{Controllable generation for Autoregressive models} \paragraph{Controllable Generation for Autoregressive Models.} There are multiple paradigms to achieve controllable generation with autoregressive models.
 According to \citet{zhang2022survey}, these paradigms can be classified into three general types: fine-tuning, refact/retraining, and post-processing.
 Most previous attempts to achieve controllable generation have focused on the first two paradigms, including methods such as CTRL \citep{keskar2019ctrl} and prompt-based learning methods \citep{shin2020autoprompt,letster2021power,li2021prefix}.
-The post-processing paradigm includes methods such as constrained decoding (CD) \citep{anderson2017guided,lu2021neurologic} and auxiliary model guided generation (AG) \citep{dathathri2020pplm,krause2021gedi,liu2021dexpert,lin2021plug,yang2021fudge}.
+The post-processing paradigm includes methods such as constrained decoding \citep{anderson2017guided,lu2021neurologic,lu2021astarneurologic} and auxiliary model guided generation \citep{dathathri2020pplm,krause2021gedi,liu2021dexpert,lin2021plug,yang2021fudge}.
 These methods have shown some success in controlling the base model using signals like lexical constraints, but each of them has its own limitations.
-CD methods fail in directly editing the model distribution, and they may struggle to handle sequence-level control signals that are not trivially factorizable into the token/step level.
-AG methods have the potential to handle sequence-level, abstract control signals, but they often require additional data or annotation.
-Moreover, most AG methods don't consider the distribution of the base model, causing distribution discrepancy and degenerated performance in the decoding process.
+Constrained decoding methods fail in directly editing the model distribution, and they may struggle to handle sequence-level control signals that are not trivially factorizable into the token/step level.
+Auxiliary model guided generation methods have the potential to handle sequence-level, abstract control signals, but they often require additional data or annotation.
+Moreover, most Auxiliary model guided generation methods don't consider the distribution of the base model, causing distribution discrepancy and degenerated performance in the decoding process.

-\sidistoryline{NeurAlly-Decomposed Oracle (NADO)} \paragraph{NeurAlly-Decomposed Oracle (NADO)} NeurAlly-Decomposed Oracle (NADO) is a novel post-processing approach for controllable generation.
+\sidistoryline{NeurAlly-Decomposed Oracle (NADO)} \paragraph{NeurAlly-Decomposed Oracle (NADO)} NeurAlly-Decomposed Oracle (NADO) \citep{tao2022controllable} is a novel post-processing approach for controllable generation.
 Given the base distribution $p(\mathbf{x})$ of the large pretrained model NADO controls and the target control signal function $C(\mathbf{x})$, NADO aims to project the base distribution to the probability space with successful control \emph{i.e.} $C(\mathbf{x}) = 1$.
 Formally, the target distribution $q(\mathbf{x})$ NADO produces can be written as: